-Step away from the thread tension dial.
-Leave it set as it is out of the box at four (4)!
-(Normal tension has a range between 3 and 5.)
+Step away from the thread tension dial!
+Leave it set where it was out of the box, usually four (4).

 Okay, now that I’ve said that.
 You should know that proper tension is absolutely key to a lovely stitching line.

 In this article, we’ll cover what tension is; why it is important; and how to adjust it when needed (which won’t be often).